pingcap/docs/dm/dm-binlog-event-filter.md

     - `Ignore`: the block list.
 The binlog is filtered in either of the following two conditions:
         - The type of the event is in the `event` list of the rule.
         - The SQL statement of the event can be matched by `sql-pattern` of the rule.
+    - `Error`: the error list.
+The binlog reports an error in either of the following two conditions:
+        - The type of the event is in the `event` list of the rule.
+        - The SQL statement of the event can be matched by `sql-pattern` of the rule.
     - When multiple rules match the same table, the rules are applied sequentially.
-The block list has a higher priority than the allow list.
-For example, if both the `Ignore` and `Do` rules are applied to the same table, the `Ignore` rule takes effect.
+The block list has a higher priority than the error list, and the error list has a higher priority than the allow list.
+For example:
+        - If both the `Ignore` and `Error` rules are applied to the same table, the `Ignore` rule takes effect.
+        - If both the `Error` and `Do` rules are applied to the same table, the `Error` rule takes effect.

 ## Usage examples